RohitBandaru/rohitbandaru.github.io/_posts/2023-02-21-Scaling-Deep-Learning.md

 Instead of splitting the model into layers, we can split the layers themselves.
 From the [Megatron-LM paper](https://arxiv.org/abs/1909.08053) by Shoeybi et al.:

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/tensor_parallelism.png" alt="tensor parallelism" source="https://arxiv.org/abs/1909.08053"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/tensor_parallelism.png" alt="tensor parallelism" source="https://arxiv.org/abs/1909.08053"%}

 The input X has to be completely copied for each split of the model.
 The layer is split into two halves.
 The splits of the model are then aggregated in the last layers of the model.
 Splitting the tensors themselves offers some benefits.
 The latency is reduced since you can fit more layers on a GPU.
 This is parallel computation instead of serialized computation.
 You don’t have to worry about scheduling to minimize idle time.